It’s a Binary World!

 Eventually, and due to advantages of having ten fingers (digits) in our hands, as well as the simplicity of uniform, consistent groupings (i.e. bundling) of units and symbol usage (nine groups and a zero-null symbol) through size, number systems converged into the current decimal system.
 This system, which has also improved through time is still prevalent today, although mostly for common human events is called the Hindu-Arabic, or “Base 10 system”.

-NOTE: A "base" in a number system is the maximum number of unit items that can be counted up in each digit position, before being considered bundled and counted as a unit-bundle part in the next, higher position digit.
+NOTE: A "base" in a number system is the maximum number of unit items that can be counted up in each ordered digit position, before being considered full, bundled and counted as a unit-bundle part in the next, higher order-position digit.
 Such positions are known as “place values”.
+This process to be illustrated more clearly, visually in multimedia animations inside following sections of this document.

 In the Base 10 or decimal counting system , there are only ten basic symbols (1, 2, 3, 4, 5, 6, 7, 8, 9, and zero), which are used repeatedly in a series of ordered positions to signify the number of units (or "bundles") of increasingly higher value, each position (place value) to the left being ten times greater than the previous one (….10000, 1000, 100, 10, 1.0, 0.1, 0.01, ….., etc.).
 The quantities indicated by the stated digit in each position has therefore a value ten times greater (or smaller) than the ones following next to the right or left (i.e. ….., x1000, x100, x10, x1, ÷10, ÷100, ÷1000, …. etc).